Skip to content

 • group: allows to make a single group node from the selected nodes.
 External connections will stay intact.
 If needed buses will be duplicated inside the group node.
 External pins will be given corresponding pads inside the group node.

-With every source node corresponds an implementation in code.
+Every source node has an implementation in code.
 In that code handlers correspond with input/reply messages and output/request messages are sent via the runtime.

 Source nodes are instantiated at runtime by calling the factory function for that node.
 The factory function can either be a normal function that returns the node, or it can be a class name, in which case the runtime will instantiate with new mySourceNode.